Robert Wood Johnson Medical School: Statistics

 The medical school has more than 2,450 full-time, part-time and volunteer faculty and 2,530 staff members.
 Approximately 757 medical students are enrolled at Robert Wood Johnson Medical School as well as 120 PhD students.
 The Class of 2017 has 134 students with 54% women and 53% native New Jersey residents.
 Robert Wood Johnson Medical School ranks among the top 10 percent nationally of medical schools in minority student enrollment.
 42 percent of the student body are alumni of Rutgers University and 16 percent attended Ivy League colleges.
 Eighty percent had a single or double major in the biological or physical sciences, and four students were pre-accepted as members of the MD/PhD program.

 Rutgers Robert Wood Johnson Medical School sponsors 49 programs in graduate medical education, 41 of which are accredited by the Accreditation Council on Graduate Medical Education (ACGME), five accredited by Specialty Boards or Societies and two without the option of accreditation.
 These include: anesthesia, family medicine, medicine, neurology, obstetrics/gynecology, pathology, pediatrics, psychiatry, radiology and surgery.
 There are 447 residents and fellows in programs accredited by the ACGME or the ABMS.
 There are four additional fellowships for which ACGME or ABMS accreditation is not available.
 Continuing medical education programs are conducted on a global basis.

 Patient Care

 The medical school's faculty physicians provide clinical care as part of Rutgers Health and Rutgers Health Group.
 The school has more than 500 physician members and 200 clinical programs.
 Faculty physicians provide clinical care at numerous hospitals and ambulatory care sites throughout the state.
-In September 2017, The Joint Commission granted the school's clinical services Accredited Status for Ambulatory Health Care, recognizing its compliance with national standards and commitment to providing safe and efficient patient care.

 The Eric B. Chandler Health Center, a federally qualified health center owned by the medical school, provides more than 60,000 patient encounters.
 It is the only family health center of its kind in New Jersey that is supported by a medical school and operated jointly with a community board.
-It strives to eliminate barriers to obtaining quality, family-oriented primary and dental health for its diverse population.